Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Today we’ll go around Mt.
 Agung, the highest peak in Bali with its 3,031m it is, of course, an active volcano.
 We leave early and stop by some beach along the way for a little ‘snorkeling.
 Another small climb is ahead and it looks like there are no places to sleep, neither guesthouses nor camping spots.

-We stop in a little village, right on the eastern tip of the island, to ask for the nearest guesthouse and a guy offers us hospitality at his house, they prepare two rooms, they will sleep in the living room.
+We stop in a little village, right on the eastern tip of the island, to ask for the nearest guesthouse and a guy offers us hospitality at his house, they prepare two rooms, and they will sleep in the living room.
 There is no way to make him change his mind.
 They cook fish, rice, and hard-boiled eggs, all very spicy, we think of Antonio.

 Cycle Touring Bali – Stage 5: From Mt.
 Agung to Ubud (74km)